jmrplens/A-Lab/README.md

 <a id="open-and-use"></a>
 ## Open the software

-To open the program you have two options:
+To open the software you have two options:

 - **Source code**: download the source code and run the ALab.mlapp file with MATLAB.